 Because an EPT PDPTE is identified using bits 47:30 of the guest-physical address, it controls access to a 1-GByte region of the guest-physical-address space.
-Use of the EPT PDPTE depends on the value of bit 7 in that entry:3
+Use of the EPT PDPTE depends on the value of bit 7 in that entry:

 - If bit 7 of the EPT PDPTE is 1, the EPT PDPTE maps a 1-GByte page.
-The final physical address is computed as follows: - Bits 63:52 are all 0. - Bits 51:30 are from the EPT PDPTE. - No processors supporting the Intel 64 architecture support more than 48 physical-address bits.
-Thus, no such processor can produce a guest-physical address with more than 48 bits.
-An attempt to use such an address causes a page fault.
-An attempt to load CR3 with such an address causes a general-protection fault.
-If PAE paging is being used, an attempt to load CR3 that would load a PDPTE with such an address causes a general-protection fault. - 2.
-Future processors may include support for other EPT page-walk lengths.
-Software should read the VMX capability MSR IA32_VMX-EPT_VPID_CAP (see Appendix A.10) to determine what EPT page-walk lengths are supported. - 3.
-Not all processors allow bit 7 of an EPT PDPTE to be set to 1.
-Software should read the VMX capability MSR IA32_VMX_EPT_VPID-CAP (see Appendix A.10) to determine whether this is allowed.
+The final physical address is computed as follows: - Bits 63:52 are all 0. - Bits 51:30 are from the EPT PDPTE. - Bits 29:0 are from the original guest-physical address.

+1. Not all processors allow bit 7 of an EPT PDPTE to be set to 1.
+Software should read the VMX capability MSR IA32\VMX\EPT\VPID\-CAP (see Appendix A.10) to determine whether this is allowed.

-Bit Position(s) Contents 0 Read access; indicates whether reads are allowed from the 512-GByte region controlled by this entry 1 Write access; indicates whether writes are allowed to the 512-GByte region controlled by this entry 2 If the "mode-based execute control for EPT" VM-execution control is 0, execute access; indicates whether instruction fetches are allowed from the 512-GByte region controlled by this entry If that control is 1, execute access for supervisor-mode linear addresses; indicates whether instruction fetches are allowed from supervisor-mode linear addresses in the 512-GByte region controlled by this entry 7:3 Reserved (must be 0) 8 If bit 6 of EPTP is 1, accessed flag for EPT; indicates whether software has accessed the 512-GByte region controlled by this entry (see Section 29.3.5).
-Ignored if bit 6 of EPTP is 0 9 Ignored 10 Execute access for user-mode linear addresses.
+Bit Position(s) Contents 0 Read access; indicates whether reads are allowed from the 512-GByte region controlled by this entry.
+1 Write access; indicates whether writes are allowed to the 512-GByte region controlled by this entry.
+2 If the "mode-based execute control for EPT" VM-execution control is 0, execute access; indicates whether instruction fetches are allowed from the 512-GByte region controlled by this entry.
+If that control is 1, execute access for supervisor-mode linear addresses; indicates whether instruction fetches are allowed from supervisor-mode linear addresses in the 512-GByte region controlled by this entry.
+7:3 Reserved (must be 0).
+8 If bit 6 of EPTP is 1, accessed flag for EPT; indicates whether software has accessed the 512-GByte region controlled by this entry (see Section 29.3.5).
+Ignored if bit 6 of EPTP is 0.
+9 Ignored.
+10 Execute access for user-mode linear addresses.
 If the "mode-based execute control for EPT" VM-execution control is 1, indicates whether instruction fetches are allowed from user-mode linear addresses in the 512-GByte region controlled by this entry.
 If that control is 0, this bit is ignored.
-11 Ignored (N-1):12 Physical address of 4-KByte aligned EPT page-directory-pointer table referenced by this entry 1 51:N Reserved (must be 0) 63:52 Ignored
+11 lgnored.
+(N-1):12 Physical address of 4-KByte aligned EPT page-directory-pointer table referenced by this entry.
+51:N Reserved (must be 0).
+63:52 Ignored.

-Table 29-1.
+Table 29-2.
 Format of an EPT PML4 Entry (PML4E) that References an EPT Page-Directory-Pointer Table